Internship Recommendation Letter Examples for Students in 2026

 What impressed me most was not only the quality of the work, but the way [Student Name] accepted feedback, adjusted quickly, and stayed dependable in group work.

-The ending should do more than sound polite.
-State the kind of opportunity you recommend the student for, then reinforce the two or three strengths that make that recommendation credible.
+The closing should do more than sound polite.
+Specify the type of opportunity you recommend the student for, then reinforce two or three strengths that make your recommendation credible.

 See Open closing example